Garmin HRM 600 Review: The Chest Strap Garmin Power Users Were Waiting For

 Garmin HRM 600 vs HRM-Pro Plus vs HRM-Dual vs Polar H10

-The best heart-rate strap depends on whether you want Garmin’s newest metrics, universal accuracy, long coin-cell battery life, or the lowest price.
+The best heart-rate monitor depends on whether you want Garmin’s newest metrics, universal app compatibility, long coin-cell battery life, or the lowest practical price.

 Model Best For Battery Water Rating Advanced Garmin Metrics My Take

-Garmin HRM 600 Serious Garmin athletes, Step Speed Loss, watch-free recording, swim storage Rechargeable, up to 2 months at 1 hr/day 5 ATM Yes; includes HRM 600-specific Step Speed Loss on supported watches Best premium Garmin strap overall.
+Garmin HRM 600 Serious Garmin athletes, Step Speed Loss, watch-free recording, swim storage Rechargeable; up to 2 months at 1 hr/day 5 ATM Yes, including HRM 600-specific Step Speed Loss on supported watches Best premium Garmin strap overall.

-Garmin HRM-Pro Plus Garmin runners who want running dynamics and prefer a coin-cell battery CR2032, up to 1 year at 1 hr/day 5 ATM Yes, but not the newer HRM 600-only Step Speed Loss feature Still strong if discounted.
+Garmin HRM-Pro Plus Garmin runners who want running dynamics and prefer a coin-cell battery CR2032; up to 1 year at 1 hr/day 5 ATM Yes, but not the newest HRM 600-specific Step Speed Loss feature Still excellent if discounted.

-Garmin HRM-Dual Basic ANT+/Bluetooth heart-rate broadcasting CR2032, up to 3.5 years at 1 hr/day 1 ATM; not for transmitting HR while swimming No Best Garmin budget pick for simple HR.
+Garmin HRM-Dual Basic ANT+/Bluetooth heart-rate broadcasting CR2032; up to 3.5 years at 1 hr/day 1 ATM No Best Garmin budget pick for simple HR.

-Polar H10 Universal chest-strap accuracy across many apps and platforms CR2025, around 400 hours Waterproof up to 30 m No Garmin-specific running dynamics Great non-Garmin value and compatibility.
+Polar H10 Universal chest-strap accuracy across many apps and platforms CR2025; about 400 hours Waterproof design with Bluetooth, ANT+, and 5 kHz support No Garmin running dynamics Best non-Garmin alternative.

 Garmin HRM-Pro Plus chest strap heart rate monitor